dougbreaux/dougbreaux.github.io/_posts/2020-02-07-ssh-hop-with-manual-login.md

 ```
 ### Authentication to the Tunnel/Proxy host

-You have to specific how to authenticate to your _tunnel host_ when proxying through it.
+You have to specify how to authenticate to your _tunnel host_ when proxying through it.
 Either:
 1. the above `-l %user%` has to be specified, with the _Username_ field filled in, and you have to have SSH key authentication enabled on the _tunnel host_, with Pageant running locally, **or**
 2. the _Username_ and _Password_ fields have to both be filled in